Money Market Instruments, Meaning, Types, Features, Purpose

-Money Market’ is used to define a market where short-term financial assets with a maturity up to one year are traded.
+Money Market is used to define a market where short-term financial assets with a maturity up to one year are traded.
 The assets are a close substitute for money and support money exchange carried out in the primary and secondary market.
 In other words, the money market is a mechanism which facilitate the lending and borrowing of instruments which are generally for a duration of less than a year.
 High liquidity and short maturity are typical features which are traded in the money market.
 The non-banking finance corporations (NBFCs), commercial banks, and acceptance houses are the components which make up the money market.

 Money market is a part of a larger financial market which consists of numerous smaller sub-markets like bill market, acceptance market, call money market, etc. Besides, the money market deals are not out in money / cash, but other instruments like trade bills, government papers, promissory notes, etc. But the money market transactions can’t be done through brokers as they have to be carried out via mediums like formal documentation, oral or written communication.

-Money Market Instrument
+Types of Money Market Instrument

 • Banker’s Acceptance